Eleuthera Bahamas Travel: Why This Island Should Be on Your Radar

 Getting There: You can fly into North Eleuthera (ELH), Governor’s Harbour (GHB), or Rock Sound (RSD).
 We flew into ELH—tiniest airport we ever landed at!

 Car Rental: A total must.
-The island is 100+ miles long and taxis add up quickly.
+The island is 100+ miles long and taxis are scarce and can add up quickly.

 Water Shoes: Some beaches and rocky shores are best explored with grip.
 We like water socks from Amazon.